 Belulang Hot Spring

-Located in the village of Mengesta in Tabanan,10 km from the Jatiluwih Rice Terraces, the Belulang Hot Spring is a hidden gem mostly attended by locals.
-The sulfuric water is extremely beneficial for the skin.
+Located in the village of Mengesta in Tabanan,10 km from the Jatiluwih Rice Terraces, the Belulang Hot Spring is a hidden gem attended mainly by locals.
+The sulfuric water is highly beneficial to the skin.

 Spend a day at The Edge

-The Edge is a real Balinese dream and, for this reason, it’s not that accessible, economically.
-But if you wanna treat yourself (like we did in Mauritius), you should give this place a try.
-It’s a luxury four-villa hotel, located 500 feet above the Indian Ocean.
-Every villa comes with an outstanding amount of amenities, such as a butler, a private pool and an epic view of the Indian Ocean.
-The biggest reason why The Edge is so famous is its cliff-hanging and glass-bottomed pool with a view of the 500ft cliff drop; good news is that you don’t have to be a guest to check out the pool though because the resort also has a bar and lounge open to the public.
+The Edge is a real Balinese dream, so it’s not that accessible economically.
+But if you want to treat yourself (like we did in Mauritius), you should try this place.
+It’s a luxury four-villa hotel located 500 feet above the Indian Ocean.
+Every villa has an outstanding amount of amenities, such as a butler, a private pool, and an epic view of the Indian Ocean.
+The biggest reason why The Edge is so famous is its cliff-hanging and glass-bottomed pool with a view of the 500ft cliff drop; the good news is that you don’t have to be a guest to check out the pool, though, because the resort also has a bar and lounge open to the public.

 Go rafting on the Ayung river

-The Ayung river is the widest and longest river in Bali and if you’re up for a real adventure, you can book a rafting tour to enjoy its water.
-The whole rafting experience is everything but dangerous during the dry season but in the rainy season is only suitable to experts.
-A great way to experience something different in Bali, considering that the Ayung’s white water rafting trail need approx 2 hours to be completed.
+The Ayung river is the biggest and longest river in Bali, and if you’re up for a real adventure, you can book a rafting tour to enjoy its water.
+The whole rafting experience is everything but dangerous during the dry season but in the rainy season is only suitable for experts.
+A great way to experience something different in Bali, considering that Ayung’s white water rafting trail needs approx 2 hours to be completed.